2016 Summer Olympics marketing

-2016 Summer Olympics marketing was a long running campaign that began when Rio won its bid to host the games in 2009.
+2016 Summer Olympics marketing was a long-running campaign that began when Rio de Janeiro won its bid to host the games in 2009.

 Symbols

 Emblem

 The official emblem for the 2016 Summer Olympics was designed by the Brazilian agency Tatíl Design and unveiled on 31 December 2010, winning in a competition against 139 agencies.
 The logo represents three figures joined at their arms and feet, with the overall shape reflecting that of Sugarloaf Mountain.
 The emblem was also designed to have a three-dimensional form, which designer Fred Gelli claimed made it the "first 3D logo in the history of the Olympics."

 The logo has been noted as evoking Henri Matisse's painting Dance.
 There were also allegations by the Colorado-based Telluride Foundation that the logo had been plagiarised from its own.
 While also consisting of several figures linked in motion, the Telluride Foundation logo contains four figures.
 This is not the first time that the foundation had alleged plagiarism of its logo by a Brazilian event; in 2004, the linked figures element had been copied for the logo of Carnival celebrations in Salvador.
 Gelli defended the allegations, stating that the concept of figures linked in embrace was not inherently original as it was "an ancient reference" and "in the collective unconscious".
 Gelli cited Dance as an influence of the logo's concept, and stated that the designers had intentionally aimed to make the interpretation of the concept as dissimilar to others as possible.